 New Zealand had a small but vibrant contingent which consisted of Sara Allsop & Jock Robson from Dharma.
-Felicity Collier from Cocoon Hair, Timaru, John, Ann & Jacquelyn Maroulis from Salon Villaire, Wellington and Alli & Julianna Barton also from Salon Villaire, Wellington.
+Felicity Bruce from Cocoon Hair, Timaru, John, Ann & Jacquelyn Maroulis from Salon Villair, Wellington and Alli & Julianna Barton also from Salon Villair, Wellington.

 We caught up with Felicity from Cocoon Hair, Timaru to get her impressions of the Big Event…

 Wow!
 All the way from Timaru to Punta Cana!
 How did it feel to be part of the New Zealand contingent?
 The whole week was full of ‘pinch me’ moments, it was surreal!